AnthonyMMiller/school_manager/README.md

 SELECT Students.name FROM Students
 JOIN Classroom_Assignments ON Students.classroom_id = Classroom_Assignments.classroom_id
 WHERE Classroom_Assignments.classroom_id = 1;

+Useful functions:
+GetAverageGrade(student_id INT) can used a students grades and calculate the average grade.
+GetAttendancePercentage(student_id INT) can be used to see an attendance percentage for a student.

+Useful Views:
+StudentPerformanceSummary Performance summary for all students.
+CourseEnrollmentDetail Check all of your enrollments at a glance.

+Other features:
+Alerts table can be used to send notifcations.

 Contributing
 Contributions to the School Management System database are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.